Unboxed-Software/solana-course/content/hello-world-program.md

 };
 ```

+- `AccountInfo` - a struct within the `account_info` module that allows us to access account information
+- `entrypoint` - a macro that declares the entry point of the program
+- `ProgramResult` - a type within the `entrypoint` module that returns either a `Result` or `ProgramError`
+- `Pubkey` - a struct within the `pubkey` module that allows us to access addresses as a public key
+- `msg` - a macro allows us to print messages to the program log

 ### Entry points

 Solana programs require a single entry point to process program instructions.
 The entry point is declared using the [entrypoint!](https://docs.rs/solana-program/latest/solana_program/macro.entrypoint.html) macro.
 You can read more about Rust macros [here](https://doc.rust-lang.org/book/ch19-06-macros.html).